Entanglement Breaking Structure of Cartan-Covariant Quantum Channels: Introduction

 \section{Introduction}

 Quantum channels play a central role in quantum information theory, describing both the unitary and non-unitary evolution of physical quantum systems \cite{nielsen00,BRE02}.
-Understanding the structure of quantum channels, and especially whether they are entanglement breaking or not, is essential for designing and implementing quantum protocols that leverage entanglement as a resource \cite{Horodecki_2003}.
-However, determining the entanglement breaking structure of generic channels is NP hard because entanglement breaking is equivalent to the separability of the Choi state.
+Understanding the structure of quantum channels and whether they are entanglement breaking is essential to design and implement quantum protocols that leverage entanglement as a resource \cite{Horodecki_2003}.
+However, determining the entanglement breaking structure of generic channels is NP hard because it is equivalent to determining the separability of the Choi state.

-An active area of research regarding entanglement breaking channels is the ${\rm PPT}^{2}$ conjecture, proposed by Chirstandl \cite{Ruskai_2012}.
+An active area of research regarding entanglement breaking channels is the ${\rm PPT}^{2}$-conjecture, proposed by Christandl \cite{Christandl}.
 The conjecture states that the composition of any completely co-positive quantum channels results in an entanglement-breaking channel.
-It implies that PPT-entangled states cannot be used as a quantum resource in quantum repeaters or other similar quantum network structures \cite{Christandl_2017}.
-Although still an open problem in quantum computation, work in the past decade has proven the PPT$^{2}$ conjecture for limited classes of channels.
-For example, the PPT$^{2}$ conjecture was proven for low Kraus rank channels, approximately depolarizing channels, and Gaussian channels \cite{Christandl_2019}.
+It implies that PPT-entangled states cannot be used as a resource in quantum repeaters or other similar quantum network structures that leverage any non-zero amount of entanglement \cite{Christandl_2017}.
+Although still an open problem in quantum computation, work in the past decade has proven the PPT$^{2}$-conjecture for limited classes of channels.
+For example, the PPT$^{2}$-conjecture was proven for low Kraus rank channels, approximately depolarizing channels, and Gaussian channels \cite{Christandl_2019}.

-Another attractive set of quantum channels for which the PPT$^{2}$ conjecture has been investigated are covariant quantum channels.
-Covariant channels are quantum channels that include a covariance group such that the action of the group commutes with the action of the channel \cite{Scutaru_1979}.
-For our purposes we consider G-covariance where a unitary representation of a group (G) exists such that
+The PPT$^{2}$-conjecture is especially amenable to study over the class of covariant quantum channels.
+Covariant channels are quantum channels where a group action exists which commutes with the action of the channels \cite{Scutaru_1979}.
+Explicitly, a unitary representation of a group ($\mathcal{G}$) exists such that

+for all $g\in \mathcal{G}$ where $\mathscr{E}$ is the $\mathcal{G}$-covariant channel.
+Group symmetry and the study of entanglement breaking of quantum channels pair extremely well.
+For compact covariance Lie groups, the Haar measure exists and allows for the construction of the twirl operation,

+which projects bipartite matrices onto the space of $\mathcal{G}$-invariant bipartite matrices.
+The real power in connection to entanglement breaking is that twirl operation preserves separability \cite{Vollbrecht_2001}.
+In fact, all entanglement witnesses map to $\mathcal{G}$-invariant entanglement witnesses under the twirl operation.